-- If the answer is a number: you can enter it either as a decimal, like 72.26 (round your answer), or as an exact answer, like 23*pi.
+- For definite integrals or other numerical answers, you can enter the answer either as a decimal, like 72.26 (round your answer), or as an exact answer, like 23*pi.

-- If the answer is an equation or other algebraic expression: if you have the answer but you’re not sure how to type it in, try typing it and then hit the “Preview Answer” button — it will show you what it thinks you mean, and you can decide if you’ve typed it correctly.
-For example, if the problem is , then you might type the answer like this: x^2 sqrt(x).
+- For indefinite integrals or other algebraic answers, if you have the answer but you’re not sure how to type it in, try typing it and then hit the “Preview Answer” button — it will show you what it thinks you mean, and you can decide if you’ve typed it correctly.
+For example, if the problem is , then you might type “-5cosx+C”.
+Note that WeBWorK does not use backslashes (unlike ).